talkanteman/hangman/README.md

 ## Run development server

-1) Download the src files (or use git to clone to a desired directory on your computer).
+1) Download the src files (or use git to clone to the directory of your chosen on your computer).
-2) Open terminal (cmd) in the src directory, and type "npm install", wait for it to download all files needed.
+2) Open terminal (cmd) in the src directory, and type "npm install", wait downloading is done.
-3) Run `ng serve -o` to develop server and wait for the server to run, a new tab will open automatically.
+3) Run `ng serve -o` to develop a server and wait for the server to run, a new tab will open automatically.